Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Northern End

-Opposite Indie, Burger Station has been a fixture for many a year offering beef, chicken and vegetarian options – tasty and well priced.
+At the start of the village, in the police box area, Papa’s, the Greek diner, cooks up all the classics including kleftiko (lamb stew).
+On the other side a bit further on, Burger Station has been a fixture for many a year offering beef, chicken and vegetarian options – tasty and well priced.

 Central Section

-Roadside by the bridge, Morgan, the sports bar, remains an ever reliable choice for either western or Thai food when watching the game or having a drink.
+Morgan, the sports bar, remains an ever reliable choice for either western or Thai food when watching the game or having a drink.

 Southern End